christopherrons/financial-services/README.md

 # Financial Services

-This application takes live market data from e.g. Bitstamp and feeds it through a refdata-, trading-, surveillance-, pricing-and risk engine.
-The backend pushed data through websockets and can be queried by the frontend through a REST api documented using Swagger.
+This application consumes live market data from e.g. Bitstamp through it market data service and feeds it through a trading-, surveillance-, pricing-and risk engine.
+The backend pushed data through websockets and can be queried by the frontend through a REST api which documented using Swagger and Spring Doc.

 ## Table of Content